crr0tz-4-d1nn3r/CTFs/June_gle_2020/Network/DoS_Series/README.md

 How many different types of DNS record queries in total were made during the attack?

+DOS_2.pcap

 ## flag
 ```shell
 4
 ```

 ## solution
-Download and open the pcap for this series of challenges.
-All traffic is DNS queries, so don't need to filter yet.
+Download and open the pcap for this challenge.
+All traffic is DNS queries, so don't need to filter.
 Note the the "type" of query is listed in the data

 ![36bc1d7c860c5ffab65dcc0167e9280e.png](../../../../_resources/3adeed71ca614efe8149ebb33fc3f911.png)

 Apply that field as a column and sort.
 From there we see that there are 4 types of queries: *, A, AAAA, and PTR